strapi/documentation/docusaurus/docs/dev-docs/api/content-apis.md

 # Strapi APIs to access your content

-Once you've created a Strapi project, created a data structure with the [Content-Type Builder](/user-docs/content-type-builder) and started adding data through the [Content Manager](/user-docs/content-manager), you likely would like to access your content.
+Once you've created and configured a Strapi project, created a data structure with the [Content-Type Builder](/user-docs/content-type-builder) and started adding data through the [Content Manager](/user-docs/content-manager), you likely would like to access your content.

 From a front-end application, your content can be accessed through Strapi's Content API, which is exposed through the [REST API](/dev-docs/api/rest) and the [GraphQL API](/dev-docs/api/graphql) if you installed the Strapi built-in [GraphQL plugin](/dev-docs/plugins/graphql).